Internet Hunts

 (Use the dictionary to look it up.
 Enter: on thin ice.
 Click Find.)

-9. For a place so very cold and dark, there sure are a lot of animals living there.
+9. For a place so very cold and dark, there sure are a lot of animals living in the Arctic regions.

 Write the names of some animals that live in the Arctic.

 Challenge yourself.
-Do not write any that are mentioned in the story.
+Do not write any animals that are mentioned in the story.

 Visit the Tundra Facts web site. | Explore Earth's Polar Regions